fbernutz/die-himmelstraeumerin-blog/Content/posts/2022-01-01-thoughts-about-2021.md

 <h2 id="mental-health">Let’s talk about mental health</h2>

 In August, I shared some of my routines which help me to take care of my mental health.
-Read [about my routines and about how it’s really going in my post](https://fbernutz.github.io/posts/2021-08-22-well-being/).
+Read [about my routines and about how it’s really going](https://fbernutz.github.io/posts/2021-08-22-well-being/).

 For me the most important things are: